-COURSE INFORMATION LETTER

-University: P. J. Šafá rik University in Košice

-Faculty: Faculty of A Arts

-Course ID: KAaA/ ACW1m/15

-Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28

-Number of ECTS cr edits: 3

-Recommended seme ester/trimester of the course: 1.
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A Arts Course ID: KAaA/ ACW1m/15 Course name: Language Skills - Academic Writing Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 3 Recommended seme ester/trimester of the course: 1.
 Course level: II.

-Prerequisities:

-are repeatedly late, ye to the class discussion work.
+Prerequisities: are repeatedly late, ye to the class discussion work.
 I will lower you Covid will be treated Students affected by Drafts, Deadlines, an Throughout the cours drafts will improve y will have a well deve get something in.
 You your drafts as comple be accepted.
 If any du Continuous Assessme You will write two sh A page means appro papers.
-For each pay se, I will encourage you to write multiple drafts of each paper.
+For each par Structure, Language, ass without penalty.
+If you miss two or more, you will fail the course.
+If you ou will not be allowed to complete the course.
+You are expected to contribute n and to provide insightful comments on the readings and on your classmates' ur grade by one letter if you are consistently silent, disengaged, or unprepared.
+I like any other illness, so you must provide a doctor's note if you miss class. the war may attend online if approved by the head of the department. d Late Work: se, I will encourage you to write multiple drafts of each paper.
 Writing multiple your writing and take some of the stress out of the final deadline.
 Ideally, you eloped rough draft well before the deadline, so you should always be able to ur work will be read and critiqued by your fellow classmates, so please make ete as possible and come prepared for a lively discussion.
-Late work will not raft or paper is late, you will fail the entire course. ent: nort papers, three pages each, and one long paper of at least eight pages. oximately 330 words.
+Late work will not raft or paper is late, you will fail the entire course. ent: nort papers, three pages each, and one long paper of at least eight pages. eximately 330 words.
 The final paper may be a revision of one of the short per, I will break down your overall grade into four categories: Concept, and Documentation.
 On your final paper, if your receive an FX in any one ies, you will fail the course.
-Any paper not properly documented will receive aks down like this: 00%
+Any paper not properly documented will receive aks down like this: 00% 2%